 Woman See

-Woman See – Premiere Performance
+Woman See – Premiere Performance, Studio K, 23rd Street, Washington, DC

-Woman See – Duet Part I Commencement (rehearsal; 04:36)
+Woman See – Duet Part I Commencement (rehearsal video: 04:36)

-Interview: Woman See, PBS, WETA TV, DC
+Note: Interview with duet performance: Woman See, PBS, WETA TV, DC

 WOMAN SEE – 1980 and 1981

-A politically charged feminist performance in eight distinct parts with live music, narrative, and mixed media conceived and directed by Maida Withers.
-As with many of Maida’s works, serious issues with humor present.
-This work culminated a five-year period of Maida working, as one of four founding members of Mormon’s for ERA (MERA), together in Washington, DC / Virginia / Utah and with other religious women’s organizations to secure the passage of the Equal Rights Amendment by the US Congress.
-The Amendment was defeated then and now (2025) with insufficient states voting to add women to the existing constitution.
 Woman See is a strong, delightful, feminist view, a statement about the challenges of gaining equality for women in America.
+There are many complex ideas addressed in the work….including the final “death” transformation.
 There are frequent and subtle references to the current practices of religious organizations, those resistant to the amendment.
-The LDS religion was one of many religious organizations fighting financially, involving men & women of faith to defeat the amendment.
+The LDS religion was one of many religious organizations fighting financially, involving men & women of faith to defeat the amendment in the state legislatures.
 Many changes continue to open awareness of complexities related to “gender.”
-Maida continues her passion for freedom of life and freedom of expression.
+Maida continues “her passion for freedom of life and freedom of expression for all humans regardless of time, age, sex, or culture…..nothing is off or on the table!!!!”

 Maida Withers, in full ecstasy!